ice-wm/man/icewm.md

 to subsequent workspaces.
 The `EdgeSwitchDelay` option says how long to wait before a change of workspace occurs.

-To move an application window to a different work space one can use a keyboard shortcut.
+To move an application window to a different workspace one can use a keyboard shortcut.
 Another option is to select the _Move To_ submenu in the window menu of the window frame.